I am now a licensed driver.

 I suppose I should put in a little more effort for the benefit of everyone who hasn’t spent more than 40 hours a week with me at some point in their lives.

 For someone so obsessed with adult things like having a budget and a house and a two-digit amount of two-piece suits, my inability to drive labeled me as an eternal adolescent.
 I need a chaperone to go anywhere.
 In every meeting or social event I am someone’s little brother.
+And not even a useful little brother who is under 21 so can always be the DD.

 Thus, time for a license.